Food insecurity has been a significant adverse impact of the COVID-19 crisis. But for one local nonprofit, hunger relief isn’t “one size fits all.”

 Mama’s Kitchen had to reduce its workforce while demand increased by 63 percent.
 At one point, the nonprofit was serving more than 700 individuals per delivery – a stark contrast to the approximately 400 individuals served per delivery prior to COVID-19.

-All meals are prepared from scratch in their kitchen, so menus had to be modified while still addressing the medical needs of clients.
-Additionally, staff stepped in for the volunteer chefs and dietitians that couldn’t be on-site due to COVID restrictions.
+All meals are prepared in their kitchen, from scratch, so even menus had to be modified while still addressing the medical needs of clients, to accommodate staff that had stepped in for the volunteers that couldn’t be on-site due to COVID restrictions.

 Pre-pandemic, volunteers would put in about 33,000 hours – the equivalent of 15 full-time employees.